 - Cleaning after using the loo is something everybody learns in their childhood, but many of us end up making a basic mistake.
 The hygienic way to clean your area is to wipe it from front-to-back and not the other way around.
 Wiping from back-to-front shifts all the germs from the anal area to your vagina and infects it.
 Wiping the right way keeps the vagina free from such problems.

-- Women are expected to have nice-smelling vaginas, but that is unneccesary – they have a natural odour which should not be changed by making use of fragrances and deodorants.
+- Women are expected to have nice-smelling vaginas, but that is unnecessary – they have a natural odour which should not be changed by use of fragrances and deodorants.
 The chemicals in them can react adversely with the vaginal area, leading to irritation and infections.

 - Bubble baths should also be avoided in this regard since fragrant soaps come in direct contact with the vagina, irritating it or making it susceptible to infections.

 During pregnancy, even the smallest change in your body could indicate a large change happening internally.
 Having a clear, jelly-like discharge during early pregnancy isn’t always a problem.
 But observing it well and looking for anything out of the ordinary can help you avoid chances getting an infection.